Subaru Forester 2003 - 2008 review

 2008 Subaru Forester, click for larger image

-Subaru Forester is a solidly-built small wagon-like SUV.
-The Forester is one of the most fuel-efficient SUVs on the market.
+Subaru Forester is one of the most fuel-efficient SUVs on the market.
 It comes with a 4-cylinder horizontally-opposed 'boxer' engine and manual or automatic transmission.
 All-wheel drive system is standard on all models; Subaru all-wheel drive system is one of the best out there.
 The 2003-2008 Forester got 5-star ratings in the NHTSA crash tests.
 The interior is plain, but functional.
 Front seats are supportive and comfortable on a long trip.
 An available sunroof is huge.
 All-around visibility is excellent.
 Available front and rear wiper deicers along with heated seats and mirrors are a big plus for winter conditions.
 On the downside, the rear seat space is fairly tight.
 Repair and maintenance costs are higher than some of the main competitors like Toyota RAV4 or Honda CR-V. Overall reliability is above average, but some engine problems are reported.

 Subaru Forester interior, click for larger image